HongleiXie/hongleixie.github.io/_posts/2015-12-01-adaptive-thresholding.markdown

 title:  "Adaptive Thresholding"
 date:   2015-12-01
 ---
-Motivated by applications in a wide range of fields in signal processing, social science, finance, genetics etc, statistical inference in high dimensional data is a problem of great interest.
+<span class="dropcap">M</span>otivated by applications in a wide range of fields in signal processing, social science, finance, genetics etc, statistical inference in high dimensional data is a problem of great
+interest.
 Covariance matrix plays an important role in many fundamental models including principal component analysis and linear/quadratic discriminant analysis.
 In high dimensional data setting, we often observe sparse covariance matrix.
 For example, in cancer microarray experiment,